Method ringing

 The practice originated in England and remains most popular there today; in addition to bells in church towers, it is also often performed on handbells.

 Fundamentals

+There are thousands of different methods, a few of which are the below.

 Plain hunt

-In method ringing, plain hunt is the simplest form of generating changing permutations in a continuous fashion, and is a fundamental building-block of change ringing methods.
+Plain hunt is the simplest form of generating changing permutations continuously, and is a fundamental building-block of change ringing methods.
+It can be extended to any number of bells.

 It consists of a plain undeviating course of a bell between the first and last places in the striking order, with two strikes in the first and last position to enable a turn-around.

-Thus each bell moves one position at each succeeding change, unless they reach the first or last position, when they remain there for two changes then proceed to the other end of the sequence.
+Thus each bell moves one position at each succeeding change, unless it reaches the first or last position, where it will remain for two changes before proceeding to the other end of the sequence.

-This simple rule can be extended to any number of bells.

 Grandsire

 Plain hunting is limited to a small number of possible different changes, which is numerically equal to twice the number of bells that are hunting.
 However, by introducing deviations from the plain hunt, by causing some of the bells to change their relationship to the others, change ringing "methods" were developed.
 These allow a large range of possible different changes to be rung; even to the extent of the full factorial sequence of changes.

 Grandsire, the oldest change ringing method, is based on a simple deviation to the plain hunt when the treble (bell No.1) is first in the sequence or it is said to "lead".
 The treble is known as the "hunt bell" because it hunts continuously without ever deviating from the path.
 The diagram for the plain course is shown here.

 The Grandsire variation on the plain hunt on odd numbers adds a second hunt bell, which is "coursing" the treble: that is, the second hunt bell takes its place at the front of the change immediately after the treble.
 The single deviation away from hunting for the rest of the bells now takes place as the two hunt bells change places at the front of the lead.

 Furthermore, because there are two hunt bells, not the second bell but the third remains in place: